kanduvisla/blipr/TEST_REPORT.md

 - Show queued pattern when selecting
 - When more sequencer is used, it seems that note offs are triggered too soon (is note length taken globally instead of per note?)
 - Rapidly pressing "Fn" seems to reset the PC / Pattern
+- It appears that the note off is not properly send when changing the note tone

 -- Won't fix / not related:

 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start
+- Weird yellow X (probably "<" and ">" characters of pagebank)